Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testExtension() {}
 ```

-References to extensions where receiver is generic work in the same way.
+Links to extensions where the receiver is generic follow the same rules.
 In this case, implicit bound is `Any?`:

 ```kotlin
 interface Parent